watson-developer-cloud/watsonx-orchestrate-developer-toolkit/agent_knowledge/elasticsearch-install-and-setup/ICD_Elasticsearch_install_and_setup.md

 * You can also use `API_KEY` for authorization.
 You can generate an `API_KEY` for your search index on the index overview page in Kibana.
 * Learn more about [text-expansion-query](https://www.elastic.co/guide/en/elasticsearch/reference/current/semantic-search-elser.html#text-expansion-query) from the tutorial.

-### Enable semantic search for your Search extension on Watson Assistant
+### Enable semantic search for Agent Knowledge on watsonx Orchestrate
-To enable semantic search for your Search extension on Watson Assistant, you just need to specify the following query body in the Search extension settings:
+To enable semantic search for your Agent Knowledge on watsonx Orchestrate, you just need to specify the following query body in your Elasticsearch Knowledge source configuration:
   ```json
   {
     "query":{